Specifying Component Properties

 In the Origin field, select the origin point for scaling and rotation.

 Set the scale factor in the Scale field.
 A value of less than 1.0 makes the component smaller, whereas a value greater than 1.0 makes it larger.
-A negative value causes the component to be mirrored in Form Editor.
+A negative value causes the component to be mirrored in the 2D view.

 In the Rotation field, specify the rotation of the component in degrees clockwise around the origin point.

-Alternatively, you can move, resize, or rotate components by dragging them in Form Editor.
+Alternatively, you can move, resize, or rotate components by dragging them in the 2D view.

 Set the properties in the Visibility section to show and hide components.